-The Chairs of each Scrutiny Committee are appointed as ex-officio Members of the other scrutiny committees.
+The Chairmen of both the Scrutiny Committee and the Health Scrutiny Committee are appointed as ex-officio Members of the opposite scrutiny committee.

-The Chair of the Scrutiny Committee will be consulted by the Health Scrutiny Committee and will hold the power of veto in respect of any proposed referral of a substantial variation as defined in the Health and Social Care Act 2012 to the Secretary of State.
+The Chairman of the Scrutiny Committee will be consulted by the Health Scrutiny Committee and will hold the power of veto in respect of any proposed referral of a substantial variation as defined in the Health and Social Care Act 2012 to the Secretary of State.